dkilcy/robotics-iot/RC/DragonLink/README.md

 Power off both transmitter and receiver and verify both can reconnect.

+### Vehicle Wiring

+Complete the vehicle wiring.

+**IMPORTANT**: Make sure both receiver and flight controller are **POWERED OFF**

+On the vehicle:
+1. Connect 6-pin straight thru cable between UEXP3 on receiver and Telem2 port on Pixhawk.
+2. Power the receiver with 5.0-8.4 VDC to any GRD and VCC pins on the servo connectors.

 ### Mission Planner Setup

 Connect the flight controller to the computer via USB and start Mission Planner.